 Close resource-hungry and unnecessary tabs and the time you get from a battery charge should start to improve.

 Does Chrome on your Mac feel like browsing through a swamp?
-If browser responsiveness is slowing, even to the point of Chrome freezing, it’s time to drain the swamp.
+If browser responsiveness is slowing, it’s time to drain the swamp.

 Why is Google Chrome so slow?
 We mentioned earlier that Chrome is resource-heavy, especially on your CPU.
 Chrome is fast when your Mac has the resources available, but when they are limited, and Chrome is demanding more than your Mac can give – swamp time.

-The tip from Mac Battery Draining Fast will help a lot, but if you’re still experiencing slowness or Chrome keeps freezing, there are other fixes you can turn to.
+The tip from Mac Battery Draining Fast will help a lot, but if you’re still experiencing slowness, there are other fixes you can turn to.

 Let’s start by focusing on cache.
 Chrome loves storing lots of your web browsing data.
 At first, it can help speed things along, but soon Chrome’s pockets are being weighed down by cache, particularly if your Mac is low on space or memory.